 - Super: Rare materials, like supercharged gems, which must be crafted.

 Many tool parts can also be graded in the Material Grader.
 This will assign a random grade (or ranking) to the part.
 Possible grades (lowest to highest) are: E, D, C, B, A, S, SS, SSS, with 'B' being the most common.
-Grades are normally distributed, meaning both high and low grades are less common.
+Grades are normally distributed (bell curve), meaning both high and low grades are less common.

 As stated above, the Material Graded grades tool parts.
 It no longer requires Chaos to function, but will run much faster if it has some.
 Items can be piped into the top or sides and out the bottom.